Thievery Corporation’s Eric Hilton Talks Returning to the Stage + Solo Projects

 Eric Hilton’s next album drops on August 20.
 For more details on his solo venture and “Ceremony,” visit here.
 Visit thieverycorporation.com for more on the duo and follow them on Instagram @thieverycorporation.

 Event DC’s summer concert series kicks off on Thursday, July 22 with Grammy-nominated steel guitarist Robert Randolph and The Family Band, then stalwart go-go band Junkyard Band will bring down the house on Friday, July 23.
-Thievery Corporation plays on Saturday, July 24, and D.C.-born, international Latin pop phenom Jason Cerda closes the series on Sunday, July 25 with special guests Los Adolescentes, a 13-piece salsa band from Venezuela, as well as an interactive salsa showcase.
+Thievery Corporation plays on Saturday, July 24 with D.C.-born, international Latin pop phenom Jason Cerda and opener Thomas Blondet.
+The series closes on Sunday, July 25 with special guests Los Adolescentes, a 13-piece salsa band from Venezuela, as well as an interactive salsa showcase.
 Tickets are $5-$50 and may be purchased here.

 Entertainment & Sports Arena: 1100 Oak Dr. SE, DC; eventsdc.com // @eventsdc